 Why was Pharaoh Merneptah, who was by no means, not a famous ruler put to rest in such a large sarcophagus?
 This is a question no-one has yet been able to answer.
-For some reason, pharaoh Merneptah’s burial boxes were far more elaborate than both his father’s and his grandfather’s—each of whom were buried in a single travertine (limestone) sarcophagus.
+For some reason, Pharaoh Merneptah’s burial boxes were far more elaborate than both his father’s and his grandfather’s.

 Scientists suggest it’s possible that Merneptah needed a box with large surfaces to depict the extensive ritual illustrations and magical spells that are repeated numerous times across the four sarcophagi.